Hashtag United F.C.

 Hashtag United Football Club is a semi-professional football club based in Essex, England.
-They are currently members of the and play at Parkside, Aveley.
+They are currently members of the and play at the Oakside Stadium in Barkingside.

 History

 Hashtag United Football Club was formed in March 2016 by Spencer Carmichael-Brown, a football YouTuber better known as Spencer FC or Spencer Owen.
 Carmichael-Brown had begun making YouTube videos in 2007 as a student at the University of Reading, and the team initially consisted of friends from school and university.

 From their foundation, the team primarily played five, seven, and eleven-a-side exhibition matches, which were filmed and uploaded to their YouTube channel.
 By September 2016, the team's Instagram account had over 100,000 followers, their Twitter account 41,000, and a 'penalty challenge' video uploaded to YouTube had accumulated over two million views.
 Hashtag United played various teams including a Comedians XI whom they beat 19–1, Google, the GB Deaf Team, Barawa, and a Manchester City staff team, with opponents fielding former professional footballers such as Paul Dickov, Graeme Le Saux and Ray Parlour, and celebrities including Omid Djalili.
 At one point in 2016, the club was rumoured to be interested in signing professional footballer Adebayo Akinfenwa.
 In 2017, the club won the EE Wembley Cup, a competition that Carmichael-Brown had created in 2015.
 The team included Scott Pollock, winner of the Hashtag Academy competition in 2017, who went on to sign professional terms with Northampton Town.